yashNaN/stacky/README.md

 Syntax is as follows:
 - `stacky info`: show all stacks , add `-pr` if you want to see GitHub PR numbers (slows things down a bit)
 - `stacky inbox [--compact]`: show all active GitHub pull requests for the current user, organized by status (waiting on you, waiting on review, approved, and PRs awaiting your review).
 Use `--compact` or `-c` for a condensed one-line-per-PR view with clickable PR numbers.
+- `stacky prs`: interactive PR management tool that allows you to select and edit PR descriptions.
+Shows a simple menu of all your open PRs and PRs awaiting your review, then opens your preferred editor (from `$EDITOR` environment variable) to modify the selected PR's description.
 - `stacky branch`: per branch commands (shortcut: `stacky b`)
     - `stacky branch up` (`stacky b u`): move down the stack (towards `master`)
     - `stacky branch down` (`stacky b d`): move down the stack (towards `master`)